Requirements to Declare the Major

 Requirements for the Major

-11 total courses in the following categories.
+11 total courses in the following categories and a minimum of 33 credits.

 Two courses required from: